coldshrine/study-notes/books/effective-java.md

 ### Consider using a custom serialised form

 Do not accept the default serialised form without first considering whether it is appropriate, you'll never escape completely from the implementation.

+The default serialised form is likely to be appropriate if an object's physical representation is identical to its logical content.